Jacob Sanchez

 Jacob Sanchez (born April 23, 2007) is an American figure skater.
-He is the CS Tallinn Trophy champion.
+He is the 2024 CS Tallinn Trophy champion and the 2026 U.S. National pewter medalist.

 At the junior level, he is the 2024 Youth Olympic silver medalist in the team event, the 2024–25 Junior Grand Prix Final champion, the 2024 JGP Turkey and the 2024 JGP Slovenia gold medalist, the 2023 U.S. Junior silver medalist, and the 2021 U.S. Junior pewter medalist.

 Personal life

 Sanchez was born on April 23, 2007 in Middletown, New York to parents, Johana, a school teacher, and Jose, a retired police officer.
 He also has two brothers, Joseph and Jayden.

 Sanchez serves as an ambassador of Diversify Ice, an organization that strives to support competitive figure skaters from minority groups.
-During the 2024 Winter Olympics, close friend and fellow competitor, Rio Nakata, gifted Sanchez with a necklace which he began regularly wearing to competitions, describing it as a "good luck charm."
+During the Figure skating at the 2024 Winter Youth Olympics, close friend and fellow competitor, Rio Nakata, gifted Sanchez with a necklace which he began regularly wearing to competitions, describing it as a "good luck charm."
 In addition to figure skating, he also enjoys playing hockey, football, and soccer.

 His figure skating idols are Yuzuru Hanyu, Nathan Chen, Vincent Zhou, Jason Brown, and Ilia Malinin.

 Sanchez has expressed interest in becoming a physical therapist after completing his competitive figure skating career.